Sign Up for TuscALERT

 • Remind them it is only for emergencies and show them how to turn the water, gas, and power off.

-• Replace stored water every three months and stored food every six months.
+• Replace stored water every three months and stored food every six months. (buy a new pack of water and drink the old)

 • Test and recharge your fire extinguisher(s) according to the manufacturer's instructions.